-Preschoolers and Sleep: Figuring out your child’s sleep needs between 3 to 6 years old
+Preschoolers and Sleep: Figuring out your child’s sleep needs

 Between the ages of 3 to 6 years old, children are growing and developing at an extremely rapid rate so making sure they are getting enough sleep is more important than ever!
 Sleep plays an important role in a child’s physical, cognitive and social-emotional development, however, many parents are unsure exactly how much sleep their child needs at this age.